franklinqin0/blog/docs/algo/house-robber-iii.md

 ## Solution

+### DP

+If robbing the `node`, the max value is the sum of `node.val`, max value of NOT robbing the left subtree and NOT robbing the right subtree.

-Once the values for whether robbing(or not) left/right subtree are known, we could calculate the values for whether robbing(or not) the root.
-If robbing the root, then both the left and right subtrees must not be robbed; otherwise, sum up the max value of including(or not) the left subtree and max value of including(or not) the right subtree.
+If not robbing the `node`, the max value is the sum of max of robbing or NOT robbing the left subtree and the max of robbing or NOT robbing the right subtree.

 ::: theorem Complexity
 time: $O(n)$